zbm-dev/zfsbootmenu/README.md

 # Installation

-In the boot environment, the file `/etc/default/grub` will need to be created with the variable `GRUB_CMDLINE_LINUX_DEFAULT` defined.
-These are the kernel arguments passed to the kernel in your boot environment.
-Do not set any `root=` or any other pool-related options here.
-This value will be filled in when a boot environment is selected.
+Kernel command-line arguments should be set by setting the ZFS property `org.zfsbootmenu:commandline` on each boot environment.
+If the property is not defined for a boot environment or its parents, command-line arguments will be taken from the `GRUB_CMDLINE_LINUX_DEFAULT` variable in the file `/etc/default/grub` of the boot environment if the file exist and the variable is defined.
+Do not set any `root=` or any other pool-related options in the kernel command line; these will be filled in automatically when a boot environment is selected.

-For example, I have the following set:
+For example, I have the following command-line arguments set on my boot environment:

 ```
-GRUB_CMDLINE_LINUX_DEFAULT="zfs.zfs_arc_max=8589934592 elevator=noop"
+zfs.zfs_arc_max=8589934592 elevator=noop
 ```

+Because ZFS properties are inherited by default, it is possible to set the `org.zfsbootmenu:commandline` property on a common parent to apply the same arguments to multiple environments.
+Setting the property locally on individual boot environments will override the common defaults.

 ## EFI